sumikara/yaksuderma-shopify-ai-theme/.ai/navigation-brief.md

 Main principle:

-> Keep navigation product-first, clean, trustworthy, retail-friendly, mobile-friendly, and editable through Shopify whenever possible.
+> Keep navigation short in the header, but keep collection titles professional, SEO-friendly, and clear on category pages.